Portuguese name

-A Portuguese name, or Lusophone name – a personal name in the Portuguese language – is typically composed of one or two personal names, the mother's family surname and the father's family surname (rarely only one surname, sometimes more than two).
-For practicality, usually only the last surname (excluding prepositions) is used in formal greetings.
+A Portuguese name, or a Lusophone name, is a personal name in the Portuguese language with typically at least one personal name, the mother's family surname and the father's family surname.
+A last surname without prepositions tends to exist in formal greetings.

 General

 Portuguese law establishes the need for a child to have at least one personal name and one surname from one of the parents.
 The law also establishes the maximum number of names allowed: up to two personal names and four surnames.
 Advice from the Ministério da Justiça says of this restriction that a name "may contain a maximum of six simple words or compounds, as a rule, up to two first names and four surnames"; more may be permissible in some circumstances.

 Usually, the maternal surnames precede the paternal ones, but the opposite is also possible.
 If the father is unknown, or he has not acknowledged the child, only the mother's family name(s) is/are used.
 A child can receive surnames from their parents' ancestors, even if those surnames are not part of the parents' names, provided that the parents prove those names were used by their ancestors.